Artelia/NIMPHS/CONTRIBUTING.md

 ### Code documentation

-The code documentation is automatically generated from docstrings.
+The code documentation is automatically generated from docstrings written in the python files.
 Run this command to generate / update code documentation:

 ```shell